nullabork/talkbot/README.md

 Some of the packages are difficult to install particularly on Windows.
 Usually you'll need to check your PATH environment variable and confirm Visual Studio C++ build tools are available.
+Check you have Python installed and that it is version 2.7.*.
+It may have to be before version 3 in your path variable for it to be picked up.

 # Acknowledgements
 * WootoSmash - coder/bugmaker/shitposter